SoftEng23/project-1/README.md

 # Project-1: Employee Reimbursment System (ERS)
 *Due Monday March 28th, 2022*
 The dynamic web app I demoed to Revature is in the project-1-main folder.
 Most of the files are jsp and HTML with some javascript and bootstrap styling(CSS).
-The p1final-backend folder contains a possible alternate route for the P1 project, but is not a complete demo like the dynamic web app.
+The p1final-backend folder and thymeleaf-crud folders contain a possible alternate route for the P1 project, but is neither are a complete demo like the dynamic web app I displayed to Revature.
 I used mySQL workbench for the database.
 ## Executive Summary
 * The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.